DIPlib/diplib/src/documentation/design.md

 However, none of the functions in *DIPlib* will modify pixel values of a const image.
 Input images to functions are always const references, and even though it would be technically possible to modify its pixel values, we have an explicit policy to not do so.

+The same applies to the `dip::Measurement` object, but for a different reason:
+Implementing correct handling of const objects would require two versions of all iterators (a const one and a non-const one).
+Since these iterators are quire complex, and the benefit of correct const handling is limited, we decided to follow the same principle as with the `dip::Image` object: non-const data access is always allowed, but DIPlib has an explicit policy to not to change data of a const object.

 [//]: # (--------------------------------------------------------------)